 A private family funeral service will be held.

-Please feel free to send a message for the family of David Jones, they may wish to read them out at the service and some will be published here below the form.
+Please feel free to send a message for the family of George Anthony Quirke.
+They may wish to read them out at the service and some will be published after the form below.

 I admired him both as a Headmaster and a man.
 He could put the fear of God into you but you also knew that he would be there if you needed him.
 The pupils were always his first concern and that is why it was such a privilege to work in his school.

 When he retired St Bede’s lost one of the best Heads they could ever have had.
 He was a firm Headmaster, a compassionate man and a man of principle .

 My deepest sympathy goes out to his children and grandchildren and I hope they will be comforted by remembering all the good times they had together as a family..

 So sad to learn of Mr Quirke’s passing (my Headmaster in 1974…St Edmund Arrowsmith RC)

 A brilliant headmaster, very firm, but always very fair….and always funny.
 Made a lasting impression on me now 62 years of age.

 An inspirational teacher who will be lovingly remembered by those whose futures owe much to ‘George’ RIP